madhukumarseshadri/talkweb3/README.md

 It has three packages,
 1) talkweb - package to convert html to objects and work on the object tree
 2) wsgitalkback - write responders to url requests using this package
-3) talksql - get your sql work quickly done
+3) talksql - get your sql work quickly done, use the code inside for managing the connector

 Installation